dsmsuite/dsmsuite.github.io/about.md

 # Source Code

 See [github](https://github.com/dsmsuite) for the source code of the DSM tool suite.
 There are three repositories:
-* DsmViewer: Repository containing the DSM viewer and builder.
+* DsmViewer: Repository containing the viewer and builder.
 * Analyzers: Repository containing all code analyzers.
 * dsmsuite.github.io: Repository containing these documentation pages.

 # Reporting defects and suggestions

-If you find defects or have suggestions please subsmit a issue for the appropriate repository.
+If you find a defect or have a suggestion please subsmit a issue for the appropriate repository.

 * [submit a documenation issue](https://github.com/dsmsuite/dsmsuite.github.io/issues)
 * [submit a viewer issue](https://github.com/dsmsuite/dsmviewer/issues)